openintegrationhub/openintegrationhub.github.io/docs/Connectors/StandardizedActionsAndTriggers.md

 ### Get New and Updated Objects Polling
 ##### Example Use Case
 I want to learn about changes to contacts in my CRM when they happen.

-##### Config Fields

-- Object Type (dropdown)
-- Start Time (string, optional): Indicates the beginning time to start polling from (defaults to the begining of time)
-- End Time (string, optional): If provided, don’t fetch records modified after this time (defaults to never)
-- Size of Polling Page (optional; positive integer) Indicates the size of pages to be fetched.
-Defaults to 1000.
-- Single Page per Interval (dropdown/checkbox: yes/no; default yes) Indicates that if the number of changed records exceeds the maximum number of results in a page, instead of fetching the next page immediately, wait until the next flow start to fetch the next page.

 ##### Input Metadata